Christian M. 6 min read

 Yes, in most cases, your broadband provider will supply a new modem/router specifically configured for SoGEA.

-Even if your existing FTTC router is compatible, it is recommended to use the provided one to ensure compliance with the latest business broadband cybersecurity features.
+Even if your existing FTTC router is compatible, it is recommended to use the one provided to ensure compliance with the latest business broadband cybersecurity features.

 How do I get SoGEA for my business?